A Unified Framework for Pattern Recovery in Penalized and Thresholded Estimation and its Geometry: Pattern Recovery in Penalized Estimation: Accessibility, Noiseless Recovery and the Irrepresentability Condition

 \end{theorem}

 By Theorem~\ref{thm:irrep-cond}, if the noiseless recovery condition does not hold for the LASSO (for example, when $\|X_{\overline I}'X_I(X_I'X_I)^{-1}\sign(\beta_I)\|_\infty > 1$), then

 This above result is stronger than the one given in Theorem~2 in \cite{Wainwright09} which shows that $\P(\sign(\betaLASSO(\lambda)) = \sign(\beta)) \leq 1/2$ for fixed $\lambda > 0$.
-Theorem~\ref{thm:irrep-cond} demonstrates that the noiseless recovery condition can be viewed as a unified irrepresentability condition in a general penalized estimation framework.
+Theorem~\ref{thm:irrep-cond} demonstrates that the noiseless recovery condition can be viewed as a unified irrepresentability condition in a general penalized estimation framework which may also be seen as more interpretable than typical representations of the irrepresentability condition.